Hardware scanner integration

 What is MICR Technology?

-MICR (Magnetic Ink Character Recognition) is a technology developed in the 1950s specifically for reading stylized characters printed in magnetic ink on checks and other financial documents.
-It remains the industry standard for check processing worldwide.
+MICR — magnetic ink character recognition — is a technology developed in the 1950s specifically for reading stylized characters printed in magnetic ink on checks and other financial documents.
+Magnetic ink character recognition (MICR) remains the industry standard for check processing worldwide.

 Magnetic Reading: Characters printed in iron oxide ink produce unique magnetic waveforms when passed over a read head